njbbaer/give-get-green/README.md

 # Give, Get, Green
-A web app that connects those with things they no longer need with needy people who get them.
+A web app that connects those with things they no longer need with needy people who want them.

 Final project for COMPSCI 125/225: Next Generation Search Systems, taught by Ramesh Chandra Jain at the University of California Irvine.